Kayanja2023/building_library_management_system/README.md

 # [RaD-GP-C25-P-G1] Python - Building a Library Management System using Python and Object-Oriented Programming

+## Requirements
+The Library Management System project requires the development of a command-line application in Python using object-oriented principles such as **encapsulation** and **modularity**.
+The system must support core library operations including **adding, removing, borrowing, returning, and searching for books**.
+Classes like Book, Author, and Library should be implemented with proper relationships and validation.
+The codebase must follow the **Single Responsibility Principle** and be organized into logical modules.
+A **user-friendly CLI** should facilitate interaction, and robust error handling must be included using custom exceptions.
+The application must also include unit tests using Python’s unittest framework.
+The final deliverable should include clean, well-documented code and a README file, all submitted to GitLab.

 ## Overview

 This is a command-line-based **Library Management System** developed in **Python 3.12**.
 Built over the course of **4 weeks** as part of Clickatell's Graduate R&D coursework project, this system simulates a digital library environment with functionality to **add, search, borrow, return, and remove books**.
 It serves as a practical application of object-oriented programming (OOP), modular software architecture, and test-driven development.